 Glucose in blood tests is often perceived as a simple indicator: higher is bad, lower is good.
 But in practice, it is one of the most misinterpreted markers.

-A single number does not show health status — it reflects the speed of processes and the load on the regulatory system.
+A single number does not show the state of health—it reflects the speed of processes and the load on the regulatory system.
 To read glucose correctly, it is important to understand not only its level but also the mechanisms that maintain it.
+For example, the difference between 4.8 and 5.4 mmol/L is not just a “normal variation,” but a change in the rate of utilization.

 Glucose is an indicator of how quickly tissues can take it from the blood and use it as an energy source.

-If the level starts to shift upwards even slightly, it means that the rate of utilization has decreased.
-This is not about “eating more carbohydrates,” but about changes in system function:
+If the level starts to shift upwards even slightly (for example, from 4.7–4.9 to 5.3–5.6 mmol/L), it means that the rate of utilization has decreased.
+This is not about “eating more carbohydrates,” but about a change in the functioning of the system:

 - muscles take up glucose less effectively;